ValksGodotTools/GodotModulesCSharp-Old/.github/FORMATTING_GUIDELINES.md

 - All Godot signal methods should go to the very bottom of the class

 ### GitHub
-- Do not commit all your work in one commit, create commits with meaningful messages describing small things you add here and there.
+- Try not to commit all your work in one commit, create commits with meaningful messages describing small things you add here and there.
 Or at least create a commit for each separate file.

 ### Code Snippets
 Please make use of the following snippets